hildjj/dcbor-test-vectors/README.md

 - Ensure that `Base64Decode(cbor) = HexDecode(cbor)` (optional)
 - dCBOR decode either `cbor` or `hex`.
-  - If `decoded` is provided, ensure the result matches `decoded`.
+  - If `decoded` is provided, and `skipDecode` is not true, ensure the result matches `decoded`.
   - If `roundtrip` is true, ensure that dCBOR encoding the result matches the original binary data
 - Decode either `cbor` or `hex` to diagnostic format in dCBOR mode.
   - Ensure the result matches `diagnostic`
 - No errors should fire for any of these inputs.